AlibabaCloudDocs/ecs/intl.en-US/Images/Alibaba Cloud Linux 3/Overview.md

 Alibaba Cloud Linux 3 is suitable for the following scenarios:

 -   Various workloads in cloud environments, such as databases, cloud native containers, data analytics, web applications, and other workloads in the production environment.
--   Various instance families including ECS Bare Metal Instance families.
+-   Various instance families, including ECS Bare Metal Instance families.
 For more information, see [Instance families](/intl.en-US/Instance/Instance families.md).
     -   Alibaba Cloud Linux 3 supports instance types that have up to 768 vCPUs.
     -   Alibaba Cloud Linux 3 supports instance types that have 0.5 GiB to 12,288 GiB of memory.
     -   Alibaba Cloud Linux 3 does not support non-I/O optimized instances.

 ## Benefits

 Alibaba Cloud Linux 3 inherits all of the benefits of Alibaba Cloud Linux 2.
-Compared with other Linux distributions, Alibaba Cloud Linux 3 provides the following advantages:
+Compared with other Linux distributions, Alibaba Cloud Linux 3 has the following advantages:

 -   Alibaba Cloud provides free software maintenance and technical support for Alibaba Cloud Linux 3 until April 30, 2029.
 -   Alibaba Cloud Linux 3 uses Linux Kernel 5.10 LTS as the kernel to provide the latest enhanced operating system features from the Linux community to power cloud-based application environments.